volkner39/chromecast/README.md

 * If you want to randomize videos or increase the # of videos retrieved just read the comments to comment/uncomment.

 * Only tested for Chromecast 2 on Windows and Linux

-Will document this more later.
-Let me know if you want any features or if there are any bugs.